CoryParsnipson/electronics-experiments/mipi-dsi-breakout/README.md

 #### Coupling

-To be coupled means that when one item changes in voltage, the other will be influenced to some degree to change in the same manner.
+To be coupled means that when one item changes in a property (like voltage or current), the other will be influenced to some degree to change in the same manner.
 Both signals in a differential pair are meant to be coupled to each other.
 Unfortunately, because we need to rely on this coupling, differential pair signals are susceptible to EMI, which usually means unintentional coupling to outside signals.

 [![Differential Pairs PCB Design Basics](/images/mipi-dsi-breakout/diff-pairs-pcb-design-basics.jpg?raw=true)](https://www.youtube.com/watch?v=xwrdvhm4vgw)